paulstothard/helpful_commands/README.md

 datamash -H -t, -g 2 mean 5 < example.csv
 ```

-In the following example the all the values in column 5 are printed for each group:
+In the following example all the values in column 5 are printed for each group:

 ```bash
 datamash -H -t, -g 2 collapse 5 < example.csv